bfenetworks/ingress-bfe/docs/en_us/example/canary-release.md

               servicePort: 80
 ```

-* Canary release is required and interested requests should be forwarded to a new service `service2`.
+* Canary release is applied and interested requests should be forwarded to a new service `service2`.
-* To implement this, create a new ingress, with header or cookie information of  interested requests included in annotations.
+* To achieve this, create a new ingress, with header or cookie information of interested requests included in annotations.
 ```yaml
 kind: Ingress
 apiVersion: networking.k8s.io/v1beta1